U.S. mortgage applications rose last week-MBA

-NEW YORK, May 21 (Reuters) - Applications for U.S. home mortgages rose last week as interest rates declined, an industry group said on Wednesday.
+March 5 (Reuters) - Applications for U.S. home mortgages rose last week as interest rates slipped, an industry group said on Wednesday.

-The MBA’s seasonally adjusted index of refinancing applications rose 3.8 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, fell 2.8 percent.
+The MBA’s seasonally adjusted index of refinancing applications rose 9.6 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, rose 9.4 percent.

-Fixed 30-year mortgage rates averaged 4.33 percent in the week, the lowest rate since November 2013.
-It was down 6 basis points from 4.39 percent the week before.
+Fixed 30-year mortgage rates averaged 4.47 percent in the week, down 6 basis points from 4.53 percent the week before.

 The survey covers over 75 percent of U.S. retail residential mortgage applications, according to MBA.
 (Reporting by Caroline Valetkevitch; Editing by Diane Craft)